elisagualtieri-creator/programming_project/README.md

 * `report_analysis.Rmd`: The R Markdown file that generates the final report.
 * `report_analysis.html`: The final report in HTML format. **This file contains the final summary table with the performance comparison (`data.frame` vs `data.table`) for each task.**
 * `Dockerfile`: The file to build the Docker environment (based on R-base) required to run the analysis.
+* `analysis_function.R`: A "library" file that defines all analysis functions.
+* `single_ex_test.R`: A "test bench" script used to run and test a single exercise function individually.

 ## Results: Final Performance Table